lamafab/kagome/audit_review.md

 ## Component: Host API

+Soramitsu was explicitly told that the child storages, offchain and sandbox APIs are low-priority and can be omitted.

 **NOTE**: None of the redesigned and versioned APIs are implemented.
 Kagome still fully relies on the "legacy" APIs.

 ### Storage